THU-KEG/WaterBench/README.md

     --model llama2-7b-chat-4k \
 ```

+Or you can modify `shell/pred.sh` and run it directly.

 If you didn't specify the `--dataset`, the code will evaluate the model on all datasets in WaterBench.

 You can obtain the output of the model under all WaterBench datasets under the `pred/` folder corresponding to the model name.

-After that, run the detection code in `detect.py` to obtain z-scores:
+Then, run the detection code in `detect.py` to obtain z-scores:

 ``` bash
 CUDA_VISIBLE_DEVICES=0 python detect.py \
     --input_dir ./pred/llama2-7b-chat-4k_old_g0.5_d10.0_hard
 ```

+Or you can modify `shell/detect.sh` and run it directly.

 Then, you can obtain z-scores of every mission under the input_dir of detect .